MTSU Write

 Events & Writing Group Info

 Each session, MTSU Write hosts events that nurture the writing community and celebrate literary life.
-We also are adding facilitaed writing groups to our list of offerings.
+We also have facilitated writing groups, which meet on zoom.
 Check here for updates as events and writing groups will change from season to season.

 Throughout the year, MTSU co-sponsors Poetry in the Boro, a monthly reading and open mic event.
 Follow the schedule and learn more about featured writers here: https://www.facebook.com/PoetryInTheBoro/